The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 want to enjoy the view.
 There are several small hotels with

-a mechanic and towing service, a bustling boatyard, a primary school, a hilly 9 hole golf course with sheep wandering across it, and a fish farm or two.
+restaurants, B&Bs, several pubs, several shops, a Post Office, petrol station (closed weekends), several cafes, a bustling boatyard, a primary school, a hilly 9 hole golf course with sheep wandering across it, and a fish farm or two, and a marina just a few miles away on Loch Fyne.

 Where to stay?